macsimbodnar/emu/README.md

 * Gianluca Ghettini [website](https://www.gianlucaghettini.net/mos-6502-cpu-emulator-in-c/) for some information

 * [visual6502.org](visual6502.org/) for documentation, technical and general purpose information.
-Also the **FANTASTIC** [simulator](http://www.visual6502.org/JSSim/index.html) for general debug and behaviour comparison.
+Also the **FANTASTIC** [simulator](http://www.visual6502.org/JSSim/index.html) for general debug and behavior comparison.
 This is the BEST place if you need information about mos6502

 * Obviously [wikipedia](https://en.wikipedia.org/wiki/MOS_Technology_6502)